Michelle Dawson: Personal

-She herself was diagnosed with an autism spectrum disorder in 1993–1994.
+She was diagnosed with an autism spectrum disorder in 1993–1994.
 Born in 1961, Dawson was not diagnosed as a child.
-Dawson has been receiving disability benefits, on account of her autism diagnosis, since 2003.
 Michelle Dawson is a high school graduate.

 Before working under Laurent Mottron, Dawson was a postal worker for the Canada Post until she took a leave of absence in 2002.
 Dawson filed two human rights complaints against the Canada Post, alleging that she was being discriminated against.
 The first complaint was settled out of court.
 The second complaint was the first autism-related case taken to the Canadian Human Rights Tribunal, where she represented herself.
 She won this complaint.